phylo-lab-usc/Expression_Evolution/R/simulation/README.md

 sim_interaction_3g.R is for simulation along replicate lineages for three interacting genes.

+sim_redundant.R is for simulation along replicate lineages for two functionally equivalent genes (i.e., fitness determined by the sum of their protein levels).

 sim_basic_dir.R is for simulation along replicate lineages with directional selection on the protein level.

 sim_basic_dir2.R is for simulation along replicate lineages with directional selection on multiple genes with different protein levels.